Tasnimtk/pythonProject/README.md

 We then set the limit of the page to 100 instead of the default 12 to facilitate looping.
 Finally, we extracted the data from 15 pages, and then we merged them all in a new file.

+## Task 2: Data Analysis

+#### Dataset 1: Art Dataset
+For dataset 1, we analyze our dataset using python language.
+There is a google collab file 'Python_&_aRt_project.ipynb' in the repository with our code and documentation.
+In this work, we provide some data processing & visualization of the dataset.

+#### Dataset 2: Weather Dataset
+For dataset 2, we decided to analyze the Weather dataset from the repository https://github.com/enricoromano/Python-and-R-project- using R programming language.
+The work is in R and Rmd format under the name 'Task2.R' & 'Task-2.Rmd'.
+In this work, we provide some data processing & visualization of the dataset.